pooyagolchian/gatsby-old-blog/content/blog/configure-firebase-fcm/index.md

 ### Configuration firebase push notification with CDN

-At first you add CDN script in html file.
-I'm using this libiraries in my vue.js application in Yiata website.
+At first, you add a CDN script in the HTML file.
+I'm using this library in my vue.js application on the Yiata website.
-This website configure with wepack and dotnet core 2.2.
+This website configures with Webpack and dotnet core 2.2.

-### Step-1- Add CDN
+### Step-1-Add CDN

 ```html
 <script src="https://www.gstatic.com/firebasejs/7.14.1/firebase-app.js"></script>